 - Wear sunscreen when you go outside, even on cloudy or rainy days

-- Use skin products formulated for sensitive skin
+- Use skin products formulated for sensitive skin like The Original Underarm Brightening Cream.

 - Stop using aluminum or baking soda based deodorants that can cause irritation